-- 1 Open the System > Security menu. - 2 Open any Security profile. - 3 Set Name to a descriptive designation for the profile. - You can enter up to 16 characters.
-For example: - Name=Calabasas - 4 For the Passwd parameter, specify a password containing up to 20 characters. - 5 To enable or disable read-only security, set the Operations parameter. - Yes enables a user to view MAX profiles and to change the value of any parameter.
+- 1 Open the System > Security menu.

+- 2 Open an unnamed profile.

+- 3 For the Name parameter, specify a name for the profile.

+You can enter up to 16 characters.
+For example, you might specify this setting:

+Name=Calabasas - 4 For the Passwd parameter, specify a password containing up to 20 characters.
+As soon as you press Enter, the MAX hides the password string you specified by displaying the string "SECURE". - To enable or disable read-only security, set the Operations parameter.
+Yes enables a user to view MAX profiles and to change the value of any parameter.
 The default value is Yes. - No permits a user to view MAX profiles, but not to change the value of any parameter.
 If you specify No, a user cannot access most DO commands.
 Only DO Esc, DO Close Telnet, and DO password are available. - To grant or restrict privileges to edit Security profiles, set the Edit Security parameter.
 Yes grants privileges.
 When you specify Yes, a user can edit Security profiles, and can access all other operations by enabling them in his or her active Security profile.
 In addition, all passwords in Security profiles are visible as text.
 This privilege is the most powerful one you can assign, because it allows users to change their own privileges at will.
 The default value is Yes.

 No restricts privileges.
-When Edit Security=No, all passwords are hidden by the string "\SECURE\."
+When Edit Security=No, all passwords are hidden by the string "SECURE."